platoengine/platoanalyze/docker/readme.md

 ENTRYPOINT ["/bin/bash", "--rcfile", "/etc/profile", "-l"]
 ```
 where `FROM plato3d/plato-analyze:cpu-develop` indicates the image that you wish to customize.
+In this example, we'll customize the Plato image that's tagged `cpu-develop` to create a customized image tagged as `cpu-develop-user`.
 From the directory that contains `Dockerfile.adduser`, execute the following:
 ```shell
 sudo docker build . --build-arg USER_ID=$(id -u) --build-arg GROUP_ID=$(id -g) -f Dockerfile.adduser -t plato-analyze:cpu-develop-user
 ```